-The electric van market is expanding almost as rapidly as the passenger vehicle segment, with more and more brands racing to get zero emission vans as businesses look for ways to either make a meaningful change to the environment, or at least be seen to be trying.
+The EV vans market is now expanding almost as rapidly as the passenger vehicle segment, with more and more brands racing to get zero emission vans as businesses look for ways to meet or exceed carbon or sustainability targets, or at least be seen to be trying.

-There are several electric vans in Australia today and more are arriving soon.
+There are several electric vans in Australia today and lots more are arriving soon.

 What is an electric van?